 More Great Destinations for Hiking in the Southwest

-Utah is an outstanding state for hiking.
+Hiking Trails: Utah is an outstanding state for hiking.
 Just west of Zion, you can find some incredible, off-the-beaten-path parks and hiking trails near St. George, and a little over an hour up the road to the northeast of Zion, the unique scenery and wonderful hiking trails in Bryce Canyon National Park.
-Further east, near Moab, check out the hikes in Arches National Park.
+Farther east, near Moab, check out the hikes in Arches National Park.